Key takeaways

 The asset can be forex index, oil, metals, contracts, currencies, or stock indices.
 Hence, you can speculate on price movements or hedging against them to make profits.

-List of the best Futures to trade in 2025
+List of the best futures to trade in 2025

-- S&P 500 Index Futures
+- S&P 500 Index Futures - Best Futures for Day Trading

-- Crude Oil Futures
+- Crude Oil Futures - Best Futures for Large Price Movement

-- Nasdaq 100 Index Futures
+- Nasdaq 100 Index Futures - Best Futures for Low Day-Trading Margin

-- E-mini Russell 2000
+- E-mini Russell 2000 - Best Futures for Small-cap Stocks

-- Soybean Futures
+- Soybean Futures - Best Futures for Market Trends

-- Cocoa Futures
+- Cocoa Futures - Best Futures for Diversification

-- Natural Gas Futures
+- Natural Gas Futures - Best Futures for Volatility

 Here are some criteria you should consider when picking the best futures to trade:

 - Volatility: This helps you measure the amount of market movement to determine which futures have higher profit potentials.
 Whether a scalper or swing trader, you need good market movement to make profits.
-You can measure volatility with the average daily range or Bollinger bands indicators.

-- Trading Strategy: Your trading methods will determine which futures to add to your watchlist.
+- Trading strategy: Your trading methods will determine which futures to add to your watchlist.
 You need to back-test several instruments to see where your strategy works best or use AI trading.

-- Time Constraints: In line with your backtesting, you should figure out when to trade your selected market.
-We have grouped this list with every trader type in mind –day traders, night traders, scalpers, and swingers.
+- Time constraints: In line with your backtesting, you should figure out when to trade your selected market.
+We have grouped this list with every trader type in mind, day traders, night traders, scalpers, and swingers.

 - Diversification: It's a no-brainer not to put all your eggs in one basket.
 Diversify your futures watchlists to include commodity, currency, interest rate, energy, and stock.
 However, only include instruments you have done your research on.

-1. S&P 500 Index (ES) - Best Futures for Day Trading
+S&P 500 Index (ES)

 Key features:

-- It's the most traded cryptocurrency instrument.
+- The most traded crypto futures instrument.

-3. Crude Oil Futures (CL) - Best Futures for Large Price Movement
+Crude Oil Futures (CL)

 Globally, crude oil is one of the largest instruments in the energy market.
 Since oil is always in high demand across borders, there’s a year-round opportunity to trade Crude oil futures with guaranteed volatility.